How to Improve Your Relationships after Divorce

 Make an effort to avoid the same patterns

-You've probably heard the adage that "if you keep doing what you've done, you'll keep getting what you've gotten."
+You've probably heard the adage "if you keep doing what you've done, you'll keep getting what you've gotten."
 While it's over-simplified, it gets repeated for a reason.
 Unfortunately, it can be more comfortable to stick with what we know, even when we're frustrated with the results.
 In Price's words, "If you don't make a change, you'll always have what you have now."
 Richman explains this tendency at greater length:

 "When seeking out a new relationship after a divorce it is helpful to reflect on the patterns you fell into and why they occurred.
 One of the best pieces of advice I have when examining painful recurring relationship patterns is to turn it upside-down and look at what is working for you about that pattern.